 All offer payments (e.g., lump sum, short term, deferred periodic) are considered “payments on tax” and are not refundable deposits regardless of whether the IRS declares the offer not processable or later returns, rejects, withdraws, or terminates the offer as a result of its investigation.
 When this happens, the IRS will apply the payment(s) to the taxpayer’s outstanding tax liability.

 Taxpayers must specify in writing when submitting their offers how to apply the payments to the tax, penalty and interest due.
 Otherwise, the IRS will apply the payments in the best interest of the government (IRC section 7122(c)(2)(A)).

 Taxpayers may designate the application of the required TIPRA payments in writing when the offer is submitted and must clearly specify how the partial payments are to be applied to a particular tax period(s) and to specific liabilities (e.g. income taxes, employment taxes, trust fund portions of employment, excise tax, etc.).
 Taxpayers may not designate how the $186 application fee is applied.
 The application fee reduces the assessed tax or other amounts due.

 An offer in which the offer amount must be paid in 5 or fewer installments on written notice of acceptance.
 20% of the total amount of the offer must be paid with the Form 656.

-Form 656-PPV, Offer in Compromise Periodic Payment Voucher, is a removable form to be used by a taxpayer to remit the required short term or deferred periodic payments while the offer is under investigation.
+Form 656-PPV, Offer in Compromise Periodic Payment Voucher, is a removable form to be used by a taxpayer to remit the required short term payments while the offer is under investigation.